 Signal transduction mechanisms

 Analysis of the M. xanthus genome indicates that this organism is amazingly rich in signal transduction proteins, including approximately 280 proteins of the two-component signal transduction family and nearly 100 eukaryotic-like serine/threonine kinase homologs.
-Interestingly, the genetic organization and domain architecture of many of these proteins is unusual suggesting these proteins participate in non-canonical signalling pathways.
-We are interested in characterizing these unusual signalling proteins and understanding how signals and signalling proteins are integrated to control the molecular processes necessary for the developmental program in M. xanthus.
-So far, we have defined novel signalling flows in the Red four-component histidine aspartate phosphorelay tem and the inter/intra phosphotransfer mechanism of the EspAC hybrid histidine kinases.
+Interestingly, the genetic organization and domain architecture of many of these proteins is unusual, suggesting these proteins participate in non-canonical signaling pathways.
+We are interested in characterizing these unusual signaling proteins and understanding how signals and signaling proteins are integrated to control the molecular processes necessary for the developmental program in M. xanthus.

 On-going research support